prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

         }
     }

+## data/config-fails.json

+This file contains the data that we want to test using **Prancer**.
+This file is used in the failure scenario!

+    {
+        "webserver": {
+            "port": 443
+        }
+    }

 ## tests/prancer/project/.gitignore

 This is a simple .gitignore file that ensures we are not commiting files we don't want in our project.
 Prancer will output many files such as logs and reports, you want to have such a file.